What blogging means to me

 Blogging is, for me, a strange medium, both intensely private and openly public.

 One some days when I sit down to blog, I am in a small little world of my own, just writing to sort out my thoughts and emotions.
 On those days, even though I know I am blogging, I forget that others may read what I write.
 On the sadder days, each word draws out with it a droplet of my blood, or so it seems.
-I am so alone, so tightly wound, and it takes time for the flow to come, if at all it comes.
 It is so private.
-It is only when I am about to click “publish” that better sense prevails and I go back and weed out things that are just too private or could be intrusive for others.
+It is only when I am about to click “publish” that better sense prevails and I go back and try to clean out things that are just too private or could be intrusive for others.

 On other days, I feel I am in a cozy group of close friends, chatting with them about things that matter to me, and the blog becomes my way of connecting, being part of a circle that is real to me though it is virtual, and there is this warm glow that remains inside me as I write.